opendocsg/slw-judgments-backfill/2015_SGHC_140/report.md

 difficult, all but the utterly impecunious will find it extremely difficult to do so.

 120    The approach in _Yorke Motors_ was approved by the Court of Appeal in _Chimbusco_ at [20].
-It has also been followed in a number of first instance cases including _International Bank of Singapore Ltd v Bader_ [1989] 1 MLJ 214; and _Citibank NA v Lim Soo Peng and Another_ [2004] SGHC 266.
+It has also been followed in a number of first instance cases including _International Bank of Singapore Ltd v Bader_ [1989] 1 MLJ 214; and _Citibank NA v Lim Soo Peng and Another_ <span class="citation">[2004] SGHC 266</span>.
 I adopt it in this case.

 **_The defendant should furnish security for the entire claim_**